virtualidentityag/aem-module-boilerplate/README.md

 ##AEM Module Development
-To develop you own module, take a look at the folder structure of the example app "vi-app-module"
+To develop you own module, take a look at the folder structure of the example app "example-aem-module"

-    vi-app-module                   # Module source
+    example-aem-module              # Module source
     │
     ├── _preview                    # Resources only used in preview mode
     ├── _templates                  # Template data